-Stress relief during the break
+Stress relief during break

-Creating added value through active break design
+Create added value through active break planning

-Next, you should determine a suitable time frame for your active conference break.
-It sounds simple, but there are a few points to consider.
-When is a longer break suitable?
+Next, you should set a suitable time frame for your active conference break.
+This sounds simple, but there are a few points to keep in mind.
+When is a longer break appropriate?
 When are breaks for breakfast or lunch planned?
 How much time should there be between breaks?
 And for on-site events: how far apart are the rooms?
-If the active break is at the end of the day, you should bear in mind that some participants may want to return to their families afterwards.
-At on-site events, the most interesting event highlights should be set in such a way that parents can also experience them.
-You can take advantage of this at digital events: if you offer achocolate tasting at the end of the day, for example, the whole family can take part.
-So you also have a great event highlight for parents, who will certainly be happy about it.
+If the active break is at the end of a day, you should keep in mind that some participants will want to return to their families afterwards.
+At on-site events, the most interesting event highlights should be laid out so that parents can also experience them.
+You can take advantage of this at digital events: for example, if you offer achocolate tasting at the end of the day, the whole family can take part.
+This means you also have a great event highlight for parents, who will certainly be happy about it.

 The right timing: set the time frame

-Creative & chocolaty idea for the break design
+Creative & chocolatey idea for breaks

 Makes you want to more